Ol' Rip the Horned Toad: Legacy and influence

 In 1955, Looney Tunes writer Michael Maltese was inspired by the story of Ol' Rip to write an animated theatrical short entitled One Froggy Evening.
-In the cartoon, a construction worker demolishing a building finds an 1897 time capsule inside a cornerstone.
-The capsule contains a living frog, retroactively named Michigan J. Frog years later, which is able to sing Tin Pan Alley songs; in particular, "Hello!
+In the cartoon, a construction worker demolishing a building finds an 1892 time capsule inside a cornerstone.
+The capsule contains a living frog, retroactively named Michigan J. Frog years later, which is able to sing Tin Pan Alley songs such as "Hello!
 Ma Baby" and "I'm Just Wild About Harry".